 Reading Time: 3 minutes

-Anger is one of the most powerful human emotions and it has to be treated with tremendous care.
-It can be destructive but it can also help us to reach powerful insights.
+Anger is one of the most powerful human emotions, and it must be treated with tremendous care.
+It can be destructive, but it can also help us gain powerful insights.

-Though reasons for anger vary greatly from situation to situation and from one individual to another, it often rises within us when we perceive threats to ourselves or those we care about.
-Sometimes the threats are real and sometimes they’re not.
+Though reasons for anger vary significantly from situation to situation and from one individual to another, it often rises within us when we perceive threats to ourselves or those we care about.
+Sometimes, the threats are real, and sometimes, they’re not.

-Other times those who seek to control us will consciously or unconsciously provoke anger in an effort to gain the upper hand.
+Other times, those who seek to control us will consciously or unconsciously provoke anger to gain the upper hand.
 This is what Kenny warned about.

 Anger, however, is not necessarily bad.
-Between the stimulus that causes anger and our response, there’s a gap.
+There’s a gap between the stimulus that causes anger and our response.
 We don’t need to respond immediately.
-We can stand back, assess the situation and then choose our response.
+We can stand back, assess the situation, and then choose our response.

 We can also learn to listen to our anger.
-Often it’s warning us about some sort of danger.
+Often, it warns us about some sort of danger.
 The danger may be something within ourselves that needs to change.
 Perhaps we’re too competitive, having to win at any cost.
-We need to ask ourselves if this belief is serving us, if we need to do some work on ourselves to gain more equilibrium.
+We need to ask ourselves if this belief is serving us and if we need to work on ourselves to gain more equilibrium.
 Perhaps we’re holding on to erroneous beliefs that we need to challenge, such as our prejudices.

-At other times, something is triggering our anger.
-Perhaps we’re hungry or we’re overwhelmed in a stressful environment.
-We may need to take a break, go for a walk or have something to eat.
+At other times, something triggers our anger.
+Perhaps we’re hungry or overwhelmed in a stressful environment.
+We may need to take a break, go for a walk, or have something to eat.
 It’s also possible that we simply need to get more rest.

 Some ‘Christians’ deserve our anger and contempt

 Anger can also be warning us that something isn’t right in our interactions with others.
 It’s helpful to ask ourselves, “I wonder why that person did that?”
 Perhaps they’re just having a bad day.
-Perhaps they’re unaware of what they’re doing.
-Sometimes, however, they are indeed trying to hurt us and the best thing may be to walk away, if even temporarily.
+Maybe they’re unaware of what they’re doing.
+Sometimes, however, they are indeed trying to hurt us, and the best thing may be to walk away, if even temporarily.

 How do you develop these anger management skills?
 Counsellors can provide us with the support and guidance we need to understand ourselves and our reactions.